 Cabin and Box Sizes

-The Ram 1500 comes standard with the 3.6L Pentastar® V6 engine with eTorque that delivers 305 horsepower and 269 lb-ft of torque.
+The Ram 1500 comes standard with the 3.6-liter Pentastar® V6 engine with eTorque that delivers 305 horsepower and 269 lb-ft of torque.

 Ram 1500 Towing Capacity